Consequences of not paying payroll taxes

 When businesses are struggling to make ends meet, they may make the mistake of not paying payroll taxes to pay other bills.
 The late penalties vary depending on how many days the payment is made late.

 A person who is a responsible person can be criminally liable.
-This can apply to corporate officers, partnership members, employees, and others responsible for collecting and paying over of withholding taxes.
+This can apply to corporate officers, partnership members, employees, and others responsible for collecting and paying withholding taxes.

 Company officers will often not want to take the time to review the payment of taxes.
 It is common for a director or chairman to make an employee responsible for paying payroll taxes.
-If that employee doesn’t pay the payroll taxes, the officer should be concerned.
+If an employee doesn’t pay the payroll taxes, the officer should be concerned.
 Delegation to an employee does not relieve an individual of responsibility to pay taxes to the IRS.
-The IRS has held that the authority that permits control carries with it a nondelegable duty to ensure that withholding taxes are collected and paid over to the government.
+The IRS has ruled that the authority that assigns control ultimately has a nondelegable duty to ensure that withholding taxes are collected and paid.

 A person can be held liable for a penalty for the willful failure to collect and pay the employment taxes of a business.
 This is called the “trust fund recovery penalty” (TFRP).
 The trust fund penalty is based on the amount of federal income taxes withheld from the employees’ wages and the employees’ share of Social Security and Medicare (i.e., FICA) taxes.
 In other words, the amount of taxes that were taken out of the employee’s checks.